DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2023-04-07-eeg-analysis.md

 # Outro

-There are many **********ways to preprocess EEG data - EEGLAB/ERPLAB is a nice starting point for beginners because there is a GUI as well as scripting options.
-It makes visualizing steps and skipping back and forth in the processing stream easy, which is useful for workshops/classes.
+There are *many* ways to preprocess EEG data - EEGLAB/ERPLAB is a nice starting point for beginners and workshops/classes because it is easy to visualize steps and skip back and forth in the processing stream.

-Fieldtrip is another MATLAB package (see book by Mike X Cohen).
+Fieldtrip is another MATLAB package (see Mike X Cohen book below).
 It uses slightly more complicated data structures, but I think it is much more effective for statistics and plotting (and certainly for time-frequency analyses).

 No matter what you go with, it is important to decide on an analysis pipeline before looking at (or even collecting) your data to avoid ‘creating’ effects through tweaking analysis parameters.